apache/mesos/docs/upgrades.md

 1. Install the new master binaries.
 2. Restart the masters with --credentials pointing to credentials of the framework(s).
-3. Install the new slave binaries and restart the slaves.
+3. Install the new agent binaries and restart the agents.
 4. Upgrade the executors by linking the latest native library and mesos jar (if necessary).
 5. Upgrade the schedulers by linking the latest native library and mesos jar (if necessary).
 6. Restart the schedulers.